Marshlink line: Branch to Dungeness and New Romney

 By the early 20th century, trains were running direct from Charing Cross to New Romney via Ashford and Appledore on summer Sundays.
-The branch line became important during World War I, when numerous Army camps were established on the shingle wasteland between Lydd and Dungeness.
+The branch line became important during World War I, when camps were established on the shingle wasteland between Lydd and Dungeness.
 During this time, the line catered for both infantry and horse traffic.
 A passing loop past Appledore was removed in 1920.
 At the New Romney end, one of the sidings adjoining the station was extended to serve the Romney, Hythe and Dymchurch Railway.

-The line was realigned to be closer to the coast in the 1930s, in order to attract holiday traffic along the coast between Dungeness and New Romney.
+The line was realigned to be closer to the coast in the 1930s, to attract holiday traffic along the coast between Dungeness and New Romney.
 The rerouted line opened on 4 July 1937, and included new stations at Lydd-on-Sea and Greatstone-on-Sea.
 At the same time, the branch to Dungeness was closed to passengers.
 By 1952, nine trains a day were serving New Romney from Appledore, with two further through trains from Ashford.
-After electrification of the South East main line in 1962, the direct services from Charing Cross were discontinued, and the remaining services were run on diesel-electric stock.
+After electrification of the South East main line in 1962, direct services from Charing Cross were discontinued, and the remaining services were run on diesel-electric stock.